 Chapter One: Only Four More Years

 My best friend, August St. Clair, and I were eating our lunches on the bleachers of our school.
 It was twelve noon and the coolness of autumn was fading, replaced by the warm winds of summer.
-The metal bleachers overlooked the football field, where the beloved footfall team played.
+The metal bleachers overlooked the football field, where the beloved football team played.
 New Hamilton Grade School, our middle school, was built adjacent to the local high school, New Hamilton High.
 From the sky, the whole building looked like a massive L. During the free periods, the students could wander to the other side of the building, so August and I often ate our lunches on the bleachers and watched the high school football team.

 August was eating an egg salad sandwich, and I was having a red, juicy apple.
 We eat in silence, the only sounds coming from the birds above us and the older teenagers below us.
 I looked over to August and thought about all the times that people said that we were as close as brothers.
 Although, August and I were very different.